ring-clojure/ring-json/README.md

 ```

 The `wrap-json-body` middleware will parse the body of any request
-with a JSON content-type into a Clojure data structure:
+with a JSON content-type into a Clojure data structure, and assign it
+to the `:body` key.

+This is the preferred way of handling JSON requests.

 ```clojure
 (use '[ring.middleware.json :only [wrap-json-body]]